imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/GPTs.md

 # decode the predicted tokens into texts
 predicted_text = tokenizer.decode(sample_outputs[0], skip_special_tokens=True)
 print(predicted_text)
+"""Output -->
+Below are some examples for sentiment detection of movie reviews.

+Review: I am sad that the hero died.
+Sentiment: Negative

+Review: The ending was perfect.
+Sentiment: Positive

+Review: The plot was not so good!
+Sentiment: Negative
+"""
 ```

+!!!
+Note
+    As GPT2 is a language model style decoder with no special encoder block, the output contains the input plus additional generations.
+This can be observed from the above example.
+On the other hand, output of T5 model is pure new generations *(without the repetition of input)* as it has encoder-decoder architecture.
 ### Finetuning GPT-2 (for sentiment classification)

 - Tweet sentiment data can be downloaded from [here](https://www.kaggle.com/kazanova/sentiment140)